karwler/VertiRead/README.md

 It still has some bugs and unfinished/untested parts.

 Used libraries are boost_system, boost_filesystem, SDL2, SDL2_image, SDL2_ttf and SDL2_mixer.
-Your compiler needs to support at least c++11.
+The minimum required cmake version is 3.1.0 and your compiler needs to support at least c++11.

 The Qt project and CMakeLists files are configured for Linux, Windows and OS X.
 Note: When setting the output directory in Qt, don’t name it ‘build’, cause it might mess up the executable’s location.